 Your doctor may also prescribe antibiotics to prevent new infections.
-A baby or child with ADA-SCID may need to spend some time in an isolated hospital room, but his parents will be able to be with him.
+A baby or child with ADA-SCID may need to spend some time in an isolated hospital room, but their parents will be able to be with them.

 Although it doesn’t cure the disease, enzyme replacement therapy (ERT) may help your immune system work better and prevent infections.
 In this therapy, you get injections of healthy enzymes, usually from a cow.

 The only way to cure ADA-SCID is with a stem cell transplant.
 Doctors will put healthy stem cells into your body to try to rebuild your immune system.
 It’s most successful in infants, and when the donor stem cells come from a close relative.
 In some cases, people need chemotherapy before getting a transplant to kill damaged cells first.

 Scientists are looking for more ways to treat ADA-SCID.
 Studies using gene therapy show promise.
 In these studies, researchers add healthy genes to your own cells in a lab and transplant them back into your body to correct faulty cells.